yiisoft/yii2/docs/guide/helper-array.md

 ## Detecting Array Types <a name="detecting-array-types"></a>

-It is handy to know whether array is indexed or an associative.
+It is handy to know whether an array is indexed or an associative.
 Here's an example:

 ```php
 // no keys specified